How do I prevent unathorised access to car park?

 This High-Quality Car Park Height Barrier is locked in the centre by means of a Shoot bolt, which if only this part gets damaged can easily be replaced.

-Our Swinging Vehicle Height Restriction Barriers can be manufactured from 6M up to 12M aiding in the restriction of certain sized vehicles into certain areas such as Lorries and heavy-duty vehicles into car parks and is manufactured from square hollow section.
+Our Swinging Vehicle Height Restriction Barriers can be manufactured from 6M up to 12M aiding in the restriction of certain sized vehicles into certain areas such as Lorries and heavy-duty vehicles into car parks and is manufactured from box section.
+When access is required for higher sided vehicles, as ours are hinged barriers, just unlock the padlock, slide the shootbolt across and swing open the top sections.

-These Height Restriction Barriers are manufactured from Mild Steel and all come as build in versions, which we highly recommend for sturdiness, floor mounted versions are also available at an additional cost.
+These Height Restriction Barriers are manufactured from Mild Steel box section and all come as build in versions, which we highly recommend for sturdiness, floor mounted versions are also available at an additional cost.

 On site assembly required, fully detailed installation instructions are supplied.